shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 ## Resources:
-The origin image sets can be downloaded via: https://challenge.isic-archive.com/data The images contain the training image and the ground truth images
+The origin image sets can be downloaded via: https://challenge.isic-archive.com/data The images contain the training images and the ground truth images

 ## Basic UNET structure:
 ![](./u-net-architecture.png)